Sylius/SyliusResourceBundle/docs/state_machine.md

 You can either use [Symfony workflow](https://symfony.com/doc/current/components/workflow.html) or [Winzou state machine](https://github.com/winzou/StateMachineBundle).
 The recommended way is to use the `Symfony workflow component`.

+If only Symfony workflow is on your requirements you have nothing to do.

+But you can configure it explicitly:

 ## Configuring Symfony workflow as state machine`

-If Symfony workflow is on your requirements, you have nothing to do even if winzou state machine is on your requirements too.

-But you can configure it explicitly:

 ```yaml
 sylius_resources: